ich777/unraid_lxc_pihole/README.md

 ```
 - Replace "x.x.x.x" at "Address" with your prefered IP address
 - Replace "x.x.x.x" at "Gateway" with your Gateway IP address
-- Replace "x.x.x.x" at "DNS" with your DNS server
+- Replace "x.x.x.x" at "DNS" with your favourite public DNS server or from your Router
 - (optional) If you need IPv6 uncomment the IPv6 lines and replace them with your IPv6 addresses
 - Save and close the file with "CTRL + X" followed by "Y" and press ENTER
 - Stop/Start the container once